GeorgeKarakyklas/ESPN-Boxscores/README.md

 Container will:
 - Create Oralce and Endpoint if none exists in Zap Registry.
 - Push information such as description and and query list to ipfs which will be displayed on zap admin site.
-- Listen to query with format of ???
+- Listen to query with format of ???.
     + Example: ???
-- Respond with the final boxscore of a game
+- Respond with the final boxscore of a game.